Content

 5. If funds are appropriated in subsequent fiscal years, will the same set of districts be awarded?

 Yes.
-The Governor’s proposal was for three years of funding to the same set of districts.
+The governor’s proposal was for three years of funding to the same set of districts.
 Future awards are subject to appropriation, but the intention is for three years of funding.
+We are currently in Year 2 of funding.

 Funding Allocation